-A visit to Milan cannot be complete without seeing the Navigli and what better way to admire them but by bike?The 5 Lombard Navigli - Bereguardo, Grande, Martesana, Paderno and Pavese - are the oldest artificial canals in Europe.
+You cannot really leave Milano without a visit to the Navigli: and there is no better way to admire them than on a bike.
+The original canal system of the Lombard Navigli (there are now five - Bereguardo, Grande, Martesana, Paderno and Pavese - is among the oldest in Europe.

 THE NAVIGLIO GRANDE